 As we mentioned, we are not alone in our quest to make sure that the timeline goes as quickly as possible.
 Our homeowners can also play a key role by making the decision not to purchase their own materials.

 Every once in a while, homeowners get the idea that purchasing their own materials is better than going through us.
 We’ve covered the problems that can arise with making this decision, but materials delays have introduced a brand new one.
-It can slow things down even more.
+It can bring so much uncertainty and slow things down even more for all construction projects.

 Support a Faster Timeline for Us